exercism/odin/concepts/basics/introduction.md

       ...
 ```

-If the package belongs to the standard library (`core`), just prefix the package name with `core:` and the compiler will automatically grab the code from the installation.
+If the package belongs to the standard library (`core`), just prefix the package name with `core:` and the compiler will automatically grab the code from the Odin installation.
 For example, the standard library `fmt` package can be imported with:

 ```